Julizium/Terraform-Project/README.md

 # Terraform project

-The target for this project is to create a hosted network of microservices that mocks a smart home network with; a central status service, a lighting service, heating service, and authorisation service.
+The target for this project is to create a hosted network of microservices that mocks a smart home network with; a central status service, a lighting service, heating service, and authorization service.

-# Plan
+# Tasks:

+Planning

 VPC